Mylaana/AresExpedition/README.md

 UNHANDLED SCANKEEP OPTION
 Phase selection can be rolledback
 race condition on backend resource query : can lead to drawing multiple times the same card !
-VP scaling cards displayed points are locket at 0
 switch card 49 to minimum 0

 unsaved eventstate :
-    - increase scan/keep
     - action phase

+## Bug not found while testing :
+VP scaling cards displayed points are locket at 0

 ## Must have for v1 :
 ### Refactoring